Hanns Seidel Foundation: Awards

 The foundation awards prizes to promote special achievements in various fields.
 The sponsorship award for young songwriters has been presented to songwriters since 1987.
 In addition, the Franz Josef Strauß Prize is awarded at irregular intervals to 'personalities who have made an outstanding contribution to peace, freedom and justice, to democracy and international understanding, or who have rendered outstanding services in the fields of economics, science and technology, literature and art'.
 Previous winners include Mikhail Gorbachev, Jean-Claude Juncker, José María Aznar, Helmut Kohl, Roman Herzog, George Bush Sr., Henry Kissinger, and German Democratic Republic dissident Reiner Kunze.

 In 2015, the Bavarian SPD parliamentary group leader Markus Rinderspacher called for the Franz Josef Strauss Prize to be revoked from Hungarian Prime Minister Viktor Orbán.
 Rinderspacher cited Orbán's attacks on fundamental democratic principles and the principles of solidarity of the European community of values as the reason.
 Orbán had been awarded the prize in 2001.
 In 2020, Rinderspacher renewed his demand.
 The reason was Orbán's controversial law restricting the rights of the Hungarian parliament in the wake of the COVID-19 pandemic.

 From 1984 to 2012, the Folk Music Prize was awarded 428 times as part of the 'Folk Music Day' in Wildbad Kreuth and the Banz Abbey.
 The award was discontinued in mid-November 2012 after media reports revealed that the prize's founders, Maria and Max Wutz, were National Socialists.
 The foundation was made aware of this in 2001 but failed to disclose it.
 After the media reports, the foundation then commissioned the Institute for Contemporary History to conduct an independent investigation.
-The result was so clear that the foundation, which had 'accepted the legacy in good faith', divided the total inheritance of around 1.4 million euros as follows: 1.25 million went to the Bayerischer Jugendring to support Bavarian-Israeli youth and school exchanges, and 150,000 euros went to the Stiftung Bayerische Gedenkstätten to establish a memorial site at the former Dachau concentration camp subcamp Mühldorfer Hart.
+The result was so clear that the foundation, which had 'accepted the legacy in good faith', divided the total inheritance of around €1.4 million as follows: €1.25 million went to the Bayerischer Jugendring to support Bavarian-Israeli youth and school exchanges, and €150,000 went to the Stiftung Bayerische Gedenkstätten to establish a memorial site at the former Dachau concentration camp subcamp Mühldorfer Hart.